adriangolmayo100/Sharing_secret/README.md

 # Sharing secret
 Implementation of the [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).

-The application interacts with user thought the console.
+The application interacts with the user thought the console.

 ## Installation